yangtao8571/Mini_Android_Sqlite3_SQLTemplate/README.md

 ## Usage:
 ### STEP 1:
-Define the sql.xml android project assets/ directory.
+Copy sql.xml to android project's assets/ directory.
 ### STEP 2:
-Define XxxDao extends AbstractDAO class.
+Define XxxDao extends AbstractDAO class like SurveyDAO.
 ### STEP 3:
 Instaniate XxxDao and use .selectByCond() method or other methods to excute sql.
 And cursor data will be auto converted to List of bean by java reflection.